-The Department funds about half of the entering M.A. and Ph.D. students each year; this funding comes in the form of fellowships, research assistantships, and teaching assistantships.
+The Department funds the majority of entering M.A. and Ph.D. students each year; this funding comes in the form of fellowships, research assistantships, and teaching assistantships.
 Some fellowships are available to students in all fields; others are restricted to students in particular fields: for example, ancient history, labor history, and Pacific Northwest history.
 All applicants for admission are considered for the department aid for which they are eligible.

 Current Graduate Students